Free agent deals aren’t yet official as NFL year begins

 STEELERS: Pittsburgh turned the opening day of free agency into a family affair for the Watt family, agreeing to terms with OLB T.J.
 Watt’s older brother, FB Derek Watt, on a three-year contract worth $9.75 million.

-“’Come to Pittsburgh’.
+”’Come to Pittsburgh’.
 IT WORKED!!!
-Welcome to #SteelerNation,” T.J.
+Welcome to (hash)SteelerNation,” T.J.
 Watt posted on Instagram along with a picture of the two brothers talking on the field while Watt was still with the Chargers.

 Their other brother, J.J.
 Watt, is a three-time Defensive Player of the Year for Houston.